jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.markdown

 date:   2019-02-19 23:02:00 -0500
 categories: jekyll update
 ---
-My first blog post about my first project.
-This should be fun…
+My first blog post about my first project. 🙃

 In the summer of 2018 I had yet to take any programming classes at my school and I was starting to get anxious.
 So, like everyone on the internet learning to program, I decided to teach myself Python.
-I found many tutorials but I found [Berkley’s 61A](https://cs61a.org/) course the best.
+I found many tutorials but I found [Berkley’s 61A](https://cs61a.org/) course the most helpful.
 At this point I felt ready for a small side-project that I could sink my teeth into but I really did not want a tutorial project so I brainstormed ideas.
 I came up with an idea to automate the task of video editing, one of my hobbies, in Python.

 # So what does it do?